 In addition to learners receiving feedback while consuming immersive learning content, learner performance can also be assessed using platforms like the Talespin platform’s Dashboard.
 Immersive learning platforms allow talent development teams to assess learning at multiple levels:

 Considering how learners access immersive learning content is another critical aspect of understanding its usage and adoption.
-Metaverse experiences - whether immersive learning content, or another type of content - are accessed and consumed in two main ways by users: Via 2D devices like laptops and desktop computers, and XR head mounted displays (HMDs) like the Meta Quest, or HTC Vive.
+Metaverse experiences - whether immersive learning content, or another type of content - are accessed and consumed in two main ways by users: Via 2D devices like laptops and desktop computers, and XR head mounted displays (HMDs) like the Meta Quest.

 Both options present advantages, with desktop devices making it easy for content to be deployed to hardware that learners likely already have, and XR HMDs offering a greater degree of immersion to promote learning.
 Regardless of the device path chosen to deliver immersive learning, these experiences offer people the opportunity to explore and engage in ways previously not possible with existing digital content - key attributes of the Metaverse.